hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 ## While the Script Runs

-This script will first determine some basic information about the system it's being run on (operating system, init system).
-You will be presented with a warning that you are about to uninstall Terraform Enterprise and Replicated from the system.
+## While the Script Runs

+After you initiate `install.sh`:

+1. Enter `yes` when asked if you want to continue with the installation.
    ![Uninstall - Do you want to continue?][uninstall-prompt]

-After confirming you wish to continue, the script will stop the Replicated services, if they are running, and then remove the Docker containers.
-Replicated executables and configuration files will be removed from the system.
+	 The script stops the Replicated services, removes the Docker containers, and removes replicated executables and configuration files from the system.
    ![Uninstall - Application removed][uninstall-uninstalled]

-You will then be presented with the options around pruning Docker volumes.
-![Uninstall - Prune all docker volumes?][uninstall-prune]

-If the system was only utilized for Terraform Enterprise, you can select `Prune all Docker volumes`.
-![Uninstall - Prune all][uninstall-prune-all]
+2. Choose an option to prune Docker volumes:
+   - Select `Prune all Docker volumes` if you only use this system for Terraform Enterprise.

-If the system has other Docker containers running, and you wish to keep them, you'll need to select `Prune only application Docker volumes`.
-This option will specifically prune Replicated and Hashicorp Docker volumes.
-Lastly, you can opt to skip this step entirely, leaving any Docker volumes intact.
+   - Select `Prune only application Docker volumes` to prune only Replicated and Hashicorp Docker volumes and leave the rest intact.
+   - Select `Skip this step` to leave all Docker volumes intact.

-Finally, the script will clean up any dangling Docker volumes and the Docker networks that were created for the application.
+3. The script removes dangling Docker volumes and the Docker networks that were created for the application.
+Terraform Enterprise has been removed from the system.

 ![uninstall-cleanup][uninstall-cleanup]

-Terraform Enteprise mounted disk installations will need to clean up the mounted disk path manually, if they wish to remove that data.
-This script does not touch the mounted disk path.
+~> **Important**: This script does not touch the mounted disk path, so you will need to manually clean it up if necessary.

 ## Run the Uninstaller